Natural curls’ best friend: a diffuser!

 First of all, make sure your hair is about towel-dry.
 No use in putting wet hair in the diffuser as diffusing already takes a longer time than your regular hair drying.

-how to use a diffuser naturally curly hair
+how to hold a diffuser under naturally curly hair

 Using a diffuser is quite simple.
 You just attach the diffuser part in your hair dryer and dry your hair with that.